 Asphalt Road Surfacing Materials Information

 Asphalt road surfacing materials include composite materials used to create a smooth surface for roads and airport runways.
 All asphalt road materials use asphalt—a naturally-occurring viscous liquid or semi-solid form of petroleum also known as bitumen—as a binder.
 For example, asphalt concrete consists of mineral aggregate mixed with asphalt, which is then deposited onto the ground and compacted to create a smooth road surface.
-(Asphalt conrete is often simply referred to as "asphalt" or, in North America, "blacktop.")
-Chipseal, another type of road material which is used for low-traffic areas, is created by depositing a thin layer stone aggregate onto an asphalt layer, which itself had been deposited on existing pavement.
+(Asphalt concrete is often simply referred to as "asphalt" or, in North America, "blacktop.")
+Chip seal, another type of road material that is used for low-traffic areas, is created by depositing a thin layer of stone aggregate onto an asphalt layer, which itself had been deposited on existing pavement.

 There are multiple types of asphalt pavement that are used based on the application.
 The types of asphalt pavement include:

 Mix type asphalt is a combination of various aggregates and emulsions that are mixed together to create the road surface.
 The mixes include hot, warm, and cold, which can either be mixed on site or mixed at a plant and then transported to the site.

 Perpetual pavement uses multiple layers of durable asphalt beginning with a strong flexible layer, strong intermediate layer, and a top layer that consists of an asphalt mix.
 The bottom flexible layer helps prevent cracks in the surface by resisting strain caused by traffic.